appliedfm/growth-data/README.md

 Tools and data for measuring the popularity & growth of various programming languages.

+## Repo organization & flow

+1. Code & doc changes are made to the [`main` branch](https://github.com/appliedfm/growth-data).
+2. Data is added to the [`data` branch](https://github.com/appliedfm/growth-data/tree/data).
+3. Docs are rendered in the [`docs` branch](https://github.com/appliedfm/growth-data/tree/docs).

+[Check the network](https://github.com/appliedfm/growth-data/network) to see the current relationship between these branches.

 ## Getting the data

-Data can be found in the [`data`](https://github.com/appliedfm/growth-data/tree/data/data) branch of this repo.
-[Check the network](https://github.com/appliedfm/growth-data/network) to see the current relationship between `main` and `data`.
+Data can be found in the [`data` directory in the `data` branch](https://github.com/appliedfm/growth-data/tree/data/data).

 Alternatively, you can fetch new data by running